knights-lab/GM-Tufts/README.md

-# tufts-fiber
+# Fiber
-Analysis of tufts whole-grain fiber study 201
+Analysis of whole-grain fiber study 201

 # NOTE
 Additional readmes with detailed descriptions of analyses and results can be found in corresponding /results folders